insight-platform/Savant/docs/source/advanced_topics/8_ext_systems.rst

 Pure Real-Time Circuits
 -----------------------

-As it comes from its name, a real-time circuit works in a real-time with no delays expected.
+As it comes from its name, a real-time circuit works in real-time with no delays expected.
 Such circuits may tolerate short-term traffic bursts with internal buffers, but suffer when a part of the circuit gets stuck.

 An example of such a circuit: RTSP -> Module -> RTSP